-If you struggle with telling people that you own a business and what you do, I need you to stop worrying about what others think.
-You need to tell your current network, family, and friends what kind of service-based business you run and how you can help them.
+If you struggle with telling people that you own a business and what you do, stop worrying about what others think!
+You need to tell your network, family, and friends what kind of service-based business you run and how you can help them.

-One way to do this is to invite a business owner you admire for a lunch appointment and share with them how their business has changed your life.
+One thing you can do is invite a business owner you admire for a lunch date and share with them how their business has changed your life.
 Focus on them and eventually, they’ll ask, “What do you do for work?”
 It’s then you can share your role and the services you provide.
 You can emphasize how you can specifically help their business’s current needs without sounding too salesy.

-When trying to find potential clients to work with choose a limited number of projects (usually 1 – 3) to add to your portfolio to showcase your work.
-You can easily reach out to non-profit organizations or business you’d like to work with in the future and offer your services to them, rather than picking people who can’t afford you because they’re currently there.
+If you go this route, which I don’t think is a bad one, keep in mind a few things.
+Choose a limited number of projects (usually 1 – 3) to add to your portfolio to showcase your work.
+You can easily reach out to non-profit organizations or businesses you’d like to work with in the future and offer your services to them, rather than picking people who can’t afford you because they’re currently there.

 When a job is complete, ask your client what they love most about the work you provide.
-This is a great way to gather testimonials to share on your site and with future clients.
+This is a great way to gather testimonials to share on your site and social media.

-There are Facebook groups that are specifically for creatives, social media management, entrepreneurs, and groups specific to your area of expertise.
-With this information, I don’t want you to do a search and request to join every single one of these groups.
+There are Facebook groups that are specifically for creatives, entrepreneurs, and groups specific to your area of expertise.
+However, I don’t want you to do a search and request to join every single one of these groups.

-You’ll want to join 3 – 5 high-quality groups in your specific area and spend time investing in these groups by providing free advice in helping others.
+You’ll want to join 3 – 5 high-quality groups in your specific area.
+Then spend time investing in these groups by providing free advice in helping others.
 Don’t forget to optimize your personal Facebook profile and list your website and your business in employment.

-If your advice is great, people will click on your profile link and can easily find your business information on the public view of your profile (pending you put the information there to find).
+If your advice is great, people will click on your profile link.
+Ideally, you’ll have your business information on the public view of your profile.

 You’ll also want to focus on Pinterest and Instagram as well.

-Pinterest is a great way to build trust, increase traffic to your site, and create email opt-ins to help solve your ideal client’s problems and invite them to purchase future work from you.
-In truth, you want to give your best work free because if your free help is amazing, then your clients will believe that your paid work is even better.
+Pinterest is a great way to build trust and increase traffic to your site.
+You can also create opt-ins to help solve problems and invite them to purchase something from you.
+Give your best work free because if it’s amazing, your clients will know your paid work is even better.

-To help your clients connect with you personally, use Instagram to increase your exposure and engagement.
-You can easily show them your personality by using IG stories, invite them to take action, and leave helpful comments on others posts.
-Don’t forget to optimize your profile by sharing your business information and how you can help your potential client.
+To connect to clients personally, use Instagram to increase your exposure and engagement.
+You can show your personality by using IG stories, call-to-actions, and leaving helpful comments on other posts.
+Don’t forget to optimize your profile by telling people what you can help with.

-In-person networking does take some time away from your social media growth, but this method can be very effective at blog and business conferences.
+In-person networking is a bit time-consuming, but this method can be very effective at blog and business conferences.

-You want to start genuine relationships with others without pitching your business to anyone or being salesy.
-The best advice I’ve heard is when you’re willing to serve others and talk about them, you’ll be remembered far greater than if you spend time talking about yourself.
+Start authentic relationships with others without pitching to anyone or being salesy.
+When you’re willing to serve and talk about others, you’ll be remembered more than if you talk about yourself.